 Looking for all of the Best Baby Gear of the Year, from jogging strollers to baby carriers?
 Click here.

-- Baby Gear Lab gives it a “top pick” because it has “impressive reliability”, “excellent video” (1080p with a 130-degree field of vision), “and enough features and device compatibility to keep baby under watch for hours.”
+- Baby Gear Lab gives the Nest Cam a “top pick” because it has “impressive reliability”, “excellent video” (1080p with a 130-degree field of vision), “and enough features and device compatibility to keep baby under watch for hours.”

-- You can monitor your baby from anywhere in the world — be it from the neighbor’s deck or a Parisian bar — just as long as you can score a good WiFi connection and/or a data signal on your tablet.
+- You can use it as a baby monitor from anywhere in the world — be it from the neighbor’s deck or a Parisian bar — just as long as you can score a good WiFi connection and/or a data signal on your tablet.

 - Along those same lines, because Nest Cam streams over the internet rather than directly to a monitor, the camera only works if there’s a WiFi connection.
 As Reviewed.com Smart Home points out, “the idea that my baby monitor will just stop working if my WiFi cuts out is a serious concern.”